OwnerPlugins/RadioGardenScraper/README.md

 - The script respects Radio Garden’s rate limits by using reasonable timeouts and parallelisation.
 - **No video/audio content is stored** – only metadata and stream URLs.
 - The backup file (`radio_garden_backup.json`) can be used to resume from a partial run (manual merge required).

 ---

+## 🔄 Automated Scraping

+This repository includes a GitHub Actions workflow that automatically scrapes Radio Garden every day and uploads the latest `radio_garden.json` as an artifact.
+You can also trigger it manually from the **Actions** tab.

+---